mrcnski/believeobey.live/_posts/2025-05-17-speculation-terre-de-iesso.md

 url="https://parallel.thebookofenoch.info/#24"
 %}

-This verse seems to describe the same seven mountains.
+This passage seems to describe the same seven mountains.

 {% include verse.html
 text="**This high mountain which thou hast seen, whose summit is like the throne of God, is His throne,** where the Holy Great One, the Lord of Glory, the Eternal King, will sit, when He shall come down to visit the earth with goodness."